Humbly Homemade

 • Use a sharp kitchen knife to cut a slash about ½ inch deep along the length of the top of each dough roll.
 Let them rest on the baking sheet while the oven preheats.

-Fill a baking dish or roasting pan with 2 large handfuls of ice cubes.
+• Preheat the oven to 425°F. Fill a baking dish or roasting pan with 2 large handfuls of ice cubes.

 Once the oven is preheated, place the baking sheet of dough rolls in the oven on a middle rack.
 Place the baking dish of ice on the bottom rack.
+Bake for 18 to 22 minutes, until the rolls are golden brown and sound hollow when tapped on the bottom.
+Enjoy!!

 Notes

-• If the dough feels like it’s seizing up and becoming too hard to knead, let it rest for a few minutes so the gluten can relax.
+• Kneading: If the dough feels like it's seizing up and becoming too hard to knead, let it rest for a few minutes so the gluten can relax.
 Then finish kneading the dough.

 Nutrition